Twipped/InterviewThis/README.md

 - How satisfied are your engineers with their current toolset?
 If they had to replace one tool, which would it be and what would they replace it with?

+## Monitoring / On-call duty

+- Do you have any application-level logging?
+If so, how are logs accessed?
+    - Are logs aggregated across multiple hardware?
+    - Are your logs search-able?
+    - How verbose is your logging?

+- Do you use any monitoring software?
+(Nagios, Icinga, Zabbix, etc.)

+- Do you regularly record and review application performance metrics?
+How are performance optimizations prioritized with respect to other types of tasks?

+- How does it inform staff of error conditions?
+(PagerDuty, Email, SMS, big monitors in each teams room, etc.)

+- Is there a permanent on-call duty for each IT team?

+- Is there a permanent "control center" that keeps track of events and informs the responsible on-call duty?

+- Is there an escalation process if someone cannot be reached?

+- Do the developers also have an on-call duty?

+- Does time working on incidents/problems after-hours, when on on-call duty, count as overtime?

+- Are employees expected to be doing after-hours work while waiting on-call?

 ## Remote

 - What timezone/hours does the team work in?